Relativistic time dilation from a quantum mechanism: Introduction

-Explicitly, we take a quantum system in a frame of reference and another in another reference frame.
-We can apply a Galilean transformation to see how the second quantum system would be observed in the first reference frame.
-The Galilean transformation for quantum states was previously introduced in~\cite{SomeRemarksOnGreenb1979} and extended in~\cite{QuantumMechaniGiacom2019}.
+The Galilean transformation for quantum states was previously introduced in~\cite{OnUnitaryRayBargma1954} and extended in~\cite{SomeRemarksOnGreenb1979,QuantumMechaniGiacom2019}.
 We show that there exist observables that grow linearly in time which, in the other reference frame transform in a way that makes time dilate.
 Specifically, the expectation value would grow linearly but with a flatter slope that accounts for Lorentz time dilation.